Brian Goggin (artist): Caruso’s Dream (2014)

 And My Room Still Rocks Like a Boat on the Sea (Caruso's Dream) is a public site-specific artwork joint production between Goggin and Dorka Keehn located at 55 Ninth St., San Francisco.
 It was commissioned through the Black Rock Arts Foundation for $750,000 by AVA 55 Ninth, a 17-story apartment building.

 It is inspired by the moment when opera singer Enrico Caruso was awakened by the 1906 San Francisco earthquake while staying at the Palace Hotel in San Francisco.
-Goggins said, "[Caruso] did not know if he was awake or still dreaming as he was walking to the window to see the results of the ongoing earthquake."
+Goggins said that Caruso "did not know if he was awake or still dreaming as he was walking to the window to see the results of the ongoing earthquake."
 It is also inspired by a piece of SOMA history, wherein a grand piano was used to plug a sinkhole.

 It features 13 one-ton replica glass and steel pianos straddled onto the side of the apartment building, 25 feet off the ground.
 For the project, Goggin and Keehn sourced material that were rooted in the neighborhood's industrial history.
 They collected 900 pieces of chicken-wire glass of different colors and textures.
 The wooden struts that supported the piano were salvaged from the old San Francisco Transbay Terminal.
 The ropes tied onto the pianos were modeled after nautical ropes used by longshoremen.

 For the opening, Goggin planned a New Orleans-style parade in which 13 working pianos, 13 pianists, and 3 opera singers were wheeled from Defenestration to Caruso's Dream.
 The sound of Caruso singing was broadcast on the KPH radio station on 90.9FM from Palace hotel, where it once was headquartered.
 Gabriel Rey-Goodlatte was commissioned to synchronize the lights from the pianos with the Caruso broadcast.
 The lights and music were intended to be permanent additions.
 Goggin stated that the opening was supposed to parallel online congregation, saying "Where now, communities gather around these tech devices, it reminds me of people gathering around these pianos that were a product of the Industrial Revolution."